http://members.rennlist.org/warren/generator.html

 The neutral conductor carries an equal and opposite current to what flows through the live line.
 The ground conductor is a safety line only.
 Under normal use it carries no current and ensures the chassis of equipment (or generator) remains at ground potential and safe to touch.
 If a frayed live line were to touch the chassis, the ground conductor would carry current safely to ground and open the circuit breaker, shutting off power very quickly.

-GFCI - Ground Fault Circuit Interrupt outlet provides another type of protection, not usually available in a portable generator.
+Ground Fault Circuit Interrupt outlet provides another type of protection, not usually available in a portable generator.
 It monitors both live and neutral currents, and will open the circuit if the two are not equal.
 This provides highly sensitive protection for outdoor or wet environments where live current could return via ground, but not have enough current to open the circuit breaker.
 For instance, this could happen if a person were to come in contact with the live conductor while standing in a puddle of mud.
 It would likely still hurt, but hopefully be of short enough duration to not cause any major damage or injury.

 I've made a GFCI type extension cord which plugs into my generator or other non protected outlet.
 On the end I've installed a GFCI outlet in an outdoor rated enclosure.
 Any items plugged into the extension cord are protected.

-How Stuff Works also has a page on How a GFCI outlet works.
+How Stuff Works also has a page on

 I do not recommend the Generac, ColemanPowermate, or GenTran style transfer panels.
 A GFCI type breaker can not have its circuit relocated through this style of generator panel.
 The only way to keep proper GFCI protection is to relocate the GFCI breaker to a standard style panel with transfer capabilities such as the Siemens or Federal Pioneer shown below, or to install a GFCI outlet to supply protection downline.
 The same goes for ArcFault Protection type breakers, but I haven't seen an arc fault protection outlet yet.